Tillett/Game-Playing-with-Machine-Learning/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

-### The project is ongoing and will be used with different games, different learning techniques and appreoaches, and possibly different problems in time.
+### The project is ongoing and will be used with different games, different learning techniques,
+and possibly different problem sets aside from game playing in time.